TypeFox/monaco-components/packages/monaco-editor-react/README.md

 # React component for Monaco-Editor and Monaco Languageclient

-This packages provides a React component that wraps `monaco-editor`.
+This packages provides a React component that it based on [monaco-editor-wrapper](../monaco-editor-wrapper/).
 It behaves in nearly the same way as the monaco editor, with the primary difference being that you interact with it through a React component.

-The `monaco-languageclient` can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process or via language server protocol for browser where the language server runs in a web worker.
+The [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process or via language server protocol for browser where the language server runs in a web worker.

 ## Getting Started